SECRET-GUEST/SAD-generator/README.md

 https://pypi.org/project/auto-py-to-exe/

-All you need to know to make the script work is in sad.py but to help you a little bit here is something you need to know ;
+All you need to know to run the hell is in sad.py, most important part is;

-Auto-py is bugged so to make it works I had to put a function then change all paths and rename it into the function.
-As I wrote ; all is in the script.
+Auto-py is bugged so to make it works I had to put a function then change all paths.
+Read the script for more.